Warren Summer Bridge Program

 Exploring the Liberal Arts (2022 Syllabus)

-Bridge courses are taken for a letter grade.
-Unless they choose not to participate, Bridge students are automatically enrolled in the Arch Scholars Peer Mentoring program starting in the fall quarter.
+All courses are taken for a letter grade.
+Unless they choose not to participate, Warren Summer Bridge students are automatically enrolled in the Arch Scholars Peer Mentoring program starting in the fall quarter.

-In addition to coursework, Bridge students will participate in social hangouts with their classmates led by the program counselors.
+In addition to coursework, students will participate in social hangouts with their classmates led by the program counselors.
 Counselors are former program participants who will give you honest, meaningful advice on how to succeed at Northwestern University.
 In these conversations you will learn more about the true college experience, your classmates, and yourself.
-Check out our counselor profiles below!

 Faculty

-Bridge instructors are among the most dedicated - and popular - in the university.
-The 2024 faculty include (in alphabetical order):
+Warren Summer Bridge instructors are among the most dedicated - and popular - in the university.
+The 2025 faculty included (in alphabetical order):

 - Professor Veronica Berns (Chemistry)